akira/exq/README.md

 * Exq supports uncapped amount of jobs running, or also allows a max limit per queue.
 * Exq supports job retries with exponential backoff.
 * Exq tracks several stats including failed busy, and processed jobs.
+* Exq stores in progress jobs in a backup queue (using the Redis RPOPLPUSH command).
+  This means that if the system or worker is restarted while a job is in progress, the job will be re_enqueued when the node is restarted and not lost.
 * Exq provides an optional web UI that you can use to view several stats as well as rate of job processing.

 ## Getting Started: